aws-observability/aws-otel-playground/README.md

 If you see excessive deadline exceeded errors or the page doesn't respond properly, your Docker configuration may not have enough RAM.
 We recommend setting Docker to 4GB of RAM for a smooth experience.

+If you make any code edits you would like to try out, first rebuild the Docker images locally.

+`./gradlew jibDockerBuild`

+and then rerun docker-compose.

 ## Cleaning up

 If you provisioned AWS resources above, run `terraform deploy` to clean them up.